ShubhangiRaj/simple-form-old/README.md

 # simple-form
-React native form for IOS, Android and Web
+React native form for Android, iOS and Web